Stocks battle to recoup losses from steepest drop since 1987 crash

 |CONTINENTAL RESOURCES

-A steepening yield curve lifted bank stocks.
-The spread between the 2-year yield and 10-year yield widened as the former climbed 3.1 basis points to 0.391 percent and the latter jumped 9 basis points to 0.818 percent.
+A steepening yield curve lifted some bank stocks.
+The spread between the 2-year yield and 10-year yield widened as the former climbed 2.3 basis points to 0.383 percent and the latter jumped 4.4 basis points to 0.772 percent.

 |Ticker